Mevedia/Source/README.md

     },

-    // A context can have 3 include stages, can be globally predefined in a config.
+    // A context can have 3 include stages.
     // Not all might be required, depending on the structure of the project.

-    // Optional: globally required files
+    // Optional: globally required files (can be predefined in a config)

     use: [